ilya-g/kotlin-jlink-examples/maven/ReadMe.md

 ## Maven example of using jlink with Kotlin

-This sample project consists of a kotlin library [`mavenModularLib`](library) and kotlin application [`mavenModularApp`](app).
+This sample project consists of a kotlin library [`mavenModularLib`](library) and a kotlin application [`mavenModularApp`](app).

-Both library and application depend on automatic module artifacts of the Kotlin standard library: `kotlin-stdlib`, `kotlin-stdlib-jdk7/8` etc.
+Both library and application depend on the modular artifacts of the Kotlin standard library: `kotlin-stdlib`, `kotlin-stdlib-jdk7/8` etc.

 There's a separate project [`mavenModular-jlinked`](jlinked), that executes jlink goal.
-It has to exclude all non-modular jars from transitive dependencies and add modular jars instead.
+It has to exclude all non-modular jars from transitive dependencies.

 ### Build instructions